A separation agreement is a written contract between two married spouses who want to live apart.

 For pensions and retirement accounts, spouses may also be entitled to a portion of the other spouse’s pension and/or retirement plans, which are accounts created or opened in the present to replace income upon retirement.
 If a spouse paid money into the account while married, it might be considered part of the marital estate.

-Examples of such plans include Individual Retirement Plans (IRAs), 401(k)s, and profit-sharing plans.
+Individual Retirement Plans (IRAs), 401(k)s, and profit-sharing plans are examples of such plans.

 Decide if any interest from the pensions or retirement accounts will be awarded to a spouse or split evenly, including the relevant account details.